HewlettPackard/csa-ce/CSA4.6/README.md

 ### Key features

 •	**Ease of automation**.
 Supports HPE OO CE which is  the native automation tool which helps the end user to automate any complex steps.
-It contains 6000+ pre-created automated operations and workflows which can be leveraged to automate the installation of software and deployment application from day one.
+It contains 6000+ pre-created automated operations and workflows which can be		leveraged to automate the installation of software and deployment application from day1.

 •	Offers service **application portability** across a vendor- neutral ecosystem by using a sophisticated service design modeling based on **TOSCA’s guiding principles**.

-•	Simplified cloud design experience with intutive UI  and a content store for cloud services

 •	**Single IT Service Control Point** - Simplifies administration by using a complete IT operations management toolset with a **single-pane-of-glass experience** across traditional IT, and private and public clouds.

-•	**Integration with third party products** like **vCenter, AWS, Azure, OpenStack, Docker, Chef, Puppet and Mesosphere** etc. SDK to integrate with home grown products or any third party products
+•	**Integration with third party products** like **vCenter, AWS, OpenStack, Docker, Chef, Puppet and Mesosphere** etc. SDK to integrate with home grown products or any third party products

-•	**20+ integration with HP Software products like HPE Sitescope, HPE Application Lifecycle Management, HPE Stackato, HPE Oneview etc.**
+•	**20+ integration with HP Software products like HPE Sitescope, HPE Application Lifecycle Management HPE Helion Development Platform, HPE Stackato, HPE Oneview etc.**

 •	Build **Cloud Agnostic blueprints** to deploy the application across different cloud vendor